ome/openmicroscopy/README.md

     This will transfer the files under
     omero/releases/OMERO-trunk*/<BUILDNUMBER>

-  * Move the contents of OMERO-trunk-ice34 to OMERO-trunk/
+  * Create a directory as an omedev with the

-  * Rename the OVA to include the version number
+    Release number and chmod

-    (e.g. 4.4.4) and be sure to modify the MD5
+  * Run prep.sh as hudson.
+This:

-    file to use the new name.
+    * Rename the OVA to include the version number (e.g. 4.4.4) and be sure to modify the MD5 file to use the new name.

     * Symlink OMERO-trunk/<BUILDNUMBER> to
         omero/4.4.4

   * Run gen.py 4.4.4 <BUILDNUMBER> and save
     the output as the download page on plone